 Significance of Yellow in the Bible

 Yellow is the color of glory, which is the glow or shining of something that is releasing energy.
 There was a glow associated with the Shekinah Glory in the Tabernacle and the Golden Lampstand.
 The production of good works requires the release of energy.
 The radiance of light production is represented by yellow.
-Since human life radiates a glory, then yellow is also a color for life.
-The strength, or capacity, of life is also represented by yellow.
+Since human life radiates glory, then yellow gold is also a color for life.
+The strength, or capacity, of life, is also represented by yellow.

 Yellow and gold are also the color of fire.
 Fire represents the presence of God (Deuteronomy 4:24; Hebrews 12:29) and God’s refining process.

-Jesus told the “lukewarm” church of Laodicea
+Jesus told the “lukewarm” church of Laodicea:

-And, of course, Peter wrote
+And, of course, Peter wrote:

 We all know, as well, that God appeared to Moses in the burning bush.
-There are so many references to gold or yellow I the Bible, but I want to point out just a few of the ones I feel are most relevant.
+There are so many references to gold or yellow in the Bible, but I want to point out just a few of the ones I feel are most relevant.